 When prolific author and poet Mary Harwell Sayler found herself weighted by woes and laments, she began to realize her lack of appreciation to God.
 She decided to look for the good in everything.
 These fresh, poetic expressions began coming to her almost daily—spontaneous, contemporary poems of thanksgiving, adoration, and praise.
 As you read PRAISE!
 Poems, may an explosion break forth in your own life of adoration to—and celebration of—our good God!

 Mary began reading the Bible and writing poems as a child and has since placed 28 books in all genres with Christian and educational publishers.
 Over 2,000 of her poems, articles, devotionals, and children’s stories have appeared in magazines, take-home papers, anthologies, and e-zines.
 She has also written 3 Kindle e-books on various aspects of writing, and she regularly blogs on Bible topics and poetry.
-Her forthcoming book, PRAISE! resulted from the theme she believed the Lord had given her for the year.
+PRAISE! is the result of the theme she believed the Lord gave her for the year.

 Buy Now: $11.99

 “PRAISE! shares poems of praise and prayer—from a ‘listener’ attentive to the Spirit’s whisper and an ‘observer’ of God’s shout through His works of creation.” –Elaine Wright Colvin, poet, author, writers consultant

 “A lyrical celebration of everyday miracles, mystical mysteries, and spiritual introspection.
 Faith inspires this series of praise poems that sing a song of serenity.
 Even the Table of Contents reads like a Psalm!” –Shari Jo LeKane-Yentumi, poet and author of Fall Tenderly and Poem To Follow